6.0

 Number of Active Connections

 Maximum connection number that the connection pool can create.
-If the maximum number is 10 (already 10 data connections in the pool), the system will pop up an error "active 10 maxActive 10" when you apply for the eleventh data connection.
+If the maximum number is 10, a program has already requested 10 connections that are in use all along, the system will pop up an error "active 10 maxActive 10" when you apply for the eleventh data connection.

 Number of Idle Connections

 Connections that are in idle status and can change into active connections at any time.
-The idle status will be released automatically after exceeding the maximum idle connection time.
+When the idle status time of a connection exceeds the maximum idle connection time, the connection will be automatically released.

-FineBI is connected to server datasets and an error message "find fieldinfo failed for table: XXX" occurs during the data preview.
+When fineBI is connected to server datasets, an error message "find fieldinfo failed for table: XXX" occurs during the data preview.

 The reason is that there are duplicate field names in the database table, and FineBI does not support duplicate field names and null values, as shown in the following figure.
 You need to modify the duplicate field names.